anamud/grain-graphs/README.md

 ![](https://github.com/anamud/grain-graphs/wiki/figures/bots-sort-analysis.gif "Click image to zoom-in")

-See the [wiki](https://github.com/anamud/grain-graphs/wiki) for detailed documentation about structure and utility of grain graphs, including usage of prototype implementations.
+See the [wiki](https://github.com/anamud/grain-graphs/wiki) for documentation about structure and utility of grain graphs, including usage of prototype implementations.

 ## Citation